-Elections are a vital process in every democratic system, and using information technologies is a great step towards achieving efficiency. e-voting depending on the pattern of implementation is a method that carries out electoral activities in a more efficient and transparent way The development of an electronic voting system (EVS), was reported in this study.
-The system has a web-based framework that can work or run on any browser. the design of the system was carried out using flowcharts and UML diagrams while the system implementation was done using PHP, CSS, JAVASCRIPT, HTML; this system is set to be a user-friendly electronic system.
+Elections are a vital process in every democratic system, and using information technologies is a great step towards achieving efficiency.
+E-voting, depending on the pattern of implementation, is a method that carries out electoral activities in a more efficient and transparent way The development of an electronic voting system (EVS), was reported in this study.
+The system has a web-based framework that can work or run on any browser.
+The design of the system was carried out using flowcharts and UML diagrams while the system implementation was done using PHP, CSS, JAVASCRIPT, HTML; this system is set to be a user-friendly electronic system.